 - 5. The distribution of the Dural Land Snail is considered to be highly restricted.
-Using the recorded occurrences of the species listed in Clarke (2009) the Dural Land Snail occupies an extent of occurrence (EOO) of 1970 km2 based on a minimum convex polygon enclosing all mapped occurrences of the species, the method of assessment recommended by IUCN (2014).
-The area of occupancy (AOO) is 168 km2 based on 2 x 2 km grid cells, the scale recommended for assessing AOO by IUCN (2014) (TSSC 2015).
-The Commonwealth Threatened Species Scientific Committee (TSSC 2015) estimated the Dural Land Snail to have an EOO of approximately 2,400 km2.
+Using the recorded occurrences of the species listed in Clarke (2009) the Dural Land Snail occupies an extent of occurrence (EOO) of 1,970 km based on a minimum convex polygon enclosing all mapped occurrences of the species, the method of assessment recommended by IUCN (2014).
+The area of occupancy (AOO) is 168 km based on 2 x 2 km grid cells, the scale recommended for assessing AOO by IUCN (2014) (TSSC 2015).
+The Commonwealth Threatened Species Scientific Committee (TSSC 2015) estimated the Dural Land Snail to have an EOO of approximately 2,400 km.
 This was calculated by connecting all confirmed records, including a buffer of 5 km.
-An AOO of approximately 638 km2 was calculated by mapping the shale-influenced habitat within the species' known range (as this habitat type determines the species distribution).
+An AOO of approximately 638 km was calculated by mapping the shale-influenced habitat within the species' known range (as this habitat type determines the species distribution).
 As a result of ongoing land clearing in the region it is suspected that the actual AOO would be smaller than this (TSSC 2015). - 6.
 The Dural Land Snail occurs on both public and private land.
-The species has been recorded in a number of conservation reserves including: the Blue Mountains National Park, Cattai National Park, Marramarra National Park, Yengo National Park, Berowra Valley National Park, Parr State Conservation Area and Yellomundee Regional Park. - 7.
+The species has been recorded in a number of conservation reserves including: Blue Mountains National Park, Cattai National Park, Marramarra National Park, Yengo National Park, Berowra Valley National Park, Parr State Conservation Area and Yellomundee Regional Park. - 7.
 The Dural Land Snail is found within the following NSW threatened ecological communities and equivalent Environment Protection and Biodiversity Conservation Act 1999 (EPBC) listed communities (TSSC 2015):

-Ecological Community

-NSW TSC Act

-Blue Gum High Forest of the Sydney Basin Bioregion

-Cumberland Plain Woodland in the Sydney Basin Bioregion

-Sydney Turpentine-Ironbark Forest in the Sydney Basin Bioregion

-Shale/Sandstone Transition Forest in the Sydney Basin Bioregion

-Critically Endangered Critically Endangered Endangered Critically Endangered
+Ecological CommunityNSW TSC Act\Blue Gum High Forest of the Sydney Basin Bioregion \Cumberland Plain Woodland in the Sydney Basin Bioregion \Sydney Turpentine-Ironbark Forest in the Sydney Basin Bioregion \Shale/Sandstone Transition Forest in the Sydney Basin BioregionCritically Endangered Endangered Critically Endangered

+\Communities with an asterisk are also listed under the EPBC Act.